Salehmoradi2005/Nike-demo-store/README.md

+#Nike demo front-end project

+This is React project built with NEXTUI of a demo Nike online web store and it is not official You free to use it for personal use and for setting up the project follow the steps below.

-# Vite & NextUI Template
+## Vite & NextUI Template

 This is a template for creating applications using Vite and NextUI (v2).